You want smart political talk without the meltdowns?

 Colonel Jessup?

-What's he gonna say next?
+What's he going to say next?

 Trump ordered the code red?